-We are searching for a Staff Nurse—someone who works well in a fast-paced hospital setting.
-In this position you’ll provide quality nursing care to patients by assessing, planning, educating, implementing, and evaluating age appropriate care in a manner that incorporates family centered principles and cost effective care.
+We are searching for a Staff Nurse—someone who works well in a fast-paced setting.
+In this position you’ll provide quality nursing care to patients by assessing, planning, educating, implementing, and evaluating age-appropriate care in a manner that incorporates family-centered principles and cost-effective care.
 We need someone who can collect and analyze data from the medical record in order to coordinate patient care.

 Think you’ve got what it takes?

 Being fully vaccinated against COVID-19, including any booster dose(s) of the COVID-19 vaccine recommended by the Centers for Disease Control when eligible, is required for all employees at Texas Children’s, unless approved for a medical or religious exemption

 - Bachelor's Degree in nursing Or Associates Degree in nursing with acceptance or current enrollment in a BSN program and signed agreement

 - Or Technical diploma in nursing with acceptance or current enrollment in a BSN program and signed agreement